Roasbeef/blips/blip-tap.md

       a simple counter system from a starting value can be used, with the nonce offer incrementing by one each time.

+  - MUST specify at least one of `in_asset_id` or `out_asset_id`.

+  - MUST ensure that, when specified, `in_asset_id` is the ID of an asset contained in the backing channel.

-  - MUST set `asset_id` to the ID of an asset contained in the backing channel.
+  - MUST ensure that, when specified, `out_asset_id` is the ID of an asset contained in the backing channel.

   - SHOULD specify reasonable values for `suggested_rate_tick`